 The policy of the State of Texas, and requirements of our Harris County Family District Court local rules, require that pending contested matters be referred to mediation.
 The Domestic Relations Office, in cooperation with the Family District Courts, provides mediation services to assist families involved in litigation.

-Once your case is referred to the Domestic Relations Office, which can be by either court order or a written agreement, you visit our Intake Office on the 17th Floor of the Civil Courthouse at 201 Caroline, Suite 1709.
-The Intake Coordinator will review your case to determine if it is appropriate for mediation.
-After your case has been evaluated, you will be given directions to our main office a few blocks away, where the mediation will be conducted.
+Once your case is referred to the Domestic Relations Office, which can be by either court order or a written agreement, you will complete the Mediation Request located on this website.
+The Intake Coordinator will review your case to determine if it is appropriate for mediation and contact you.

 Mediation is offered Monday through Friday, and, if agreeable to all parties, may take place on the same day as your Court referral.
 Before mediation begins, an orientation is given that consists of: